Code-Institute-Submissions/Memory-Madness/README.md

 4. **Problem-**
 Screen size enlarges when animation appears on mobile devices.
 **Fix-**
-Added the overflow-x: hidden to game screen.
+Added the ``overflow-x: hidden`` to game screen but this has not fixed problem.

 5. **Problem-**
 Fonts found do not work, the are 'sanitized' upon page load.
 Alternative Harry Potter fonts found with same issue.